chsienki/petsof.net/README.md

-# Sites of .NET
+# Pets of .NET

-This site simply shows the various sites that are relevant for .NET, some of them built by me, some of them are not.
+This site lists the many pets of .NET.

+Add your pet by submitting a PR that adds them to pets.json